traitecoevo/austraits.build/README.md

 This repository (`austraits.build`) contains the raw data and code used to compile AusTraits from diverse, original sources.

-To handle the harmonising of diverse data sources, we use a reproducible workflow to implement the various changes required for each source to reformat it suitable for incorporation in AusTraits.
+To handle the harmonising of diverse data sources, we use a reproducible workflow to implement the various changes required for each source to reformat it into a form suitable for incorporation in AusTraits.
 Such changes include restructuring datasets, renaming variables, changing variable units, changing taxon names.
 For the sake of transparency and continuing development, the entire workflow is made available here.

 ![](inst/figures/Workflow.png)

-We use the [`traits.build`](https://traitecoevo.github.io/traits.build/)  R package and workflow to harmonise  > 300 different asources into a unified dataset.
+We use the [`traits.build`](https://traitecoevo.github.io/traits.build/)  R package and workflow to harmonise  > 300 different sources into a unified dataset.
 The workflow is fully-reproducible and open, meaning it exposes the decisions made in the processing of data into a harmonised and curated dataset and can also be rerun by others.
 AusTraits is built so that the database can be rebuilt from its parts at any time.
 This means that decisions made along the way (in how data is transformed or encoded) can be inspected and modified, and new data can be easily incorporated.

 To build the database follows these steps

 ***Install `traits.build`***

-The first step is to install a copy of [traits.build]](https://github.com/traitecoevo/austraits.build/):
+The first step is to install a copy of [traits.build](https://github.com/traitecoevo/austraits.build/):

 ```{r, eval=FALSE, echo=TRUE}
 remotes::install_github("traitecoevo/traits.build", quick = TRUE)